Almogbs/Almogbs.github.io/index.md

   - [github.com/Almogbs/UnixShell](http://github.com/Almogbs/UnixShell)
 ####  Data Analysis Report for given Web page with Computer Vision and more
   - Using computer vision model on website images and process the source page to predict the website main subject
-  - Implemented in Python, using Matplotlib, Beautifulsoup, Numpy and Regular Expressions
+  - Implemented in Python, using ImageAI(Tensorflow), Matplotlib, Beautifulsoup, Numpy and Regular Expressions
   - [github.com/Almogbs/WebDataAnalysis](http://github.com/Almogbs/WebDataAnalysis)
 ####  Simple Task Manager User Interface
   - Implemented in Python, using Tkinter, SQLite and JSON